Kryptator/elf-xml-to-json/README.md

 # ✅ ELF Game Data Conversion – Complete Guide

-This guide explains how to convert all ELF game data from XML to JSON, ensuring all JSON files match the exact structure used in this repository: https://github.com/armstjc/european-league-of-football-data-repository
+This guide explains how to convert all ELF game data from XML to JSON, ensuring all JSON files match the exact structure used in the repository.

 ---